Spiritual Life Crew

 The Spiritual Life Crew creates programming to support and promote a campus climate welcoming diverse religious and spiritual worldviews.
 Often collaborating with other programming crews around the intersection of religion and other aspects of identity, the Spiritual Life Crew supports student-led religious practice groups in several faith traditions.
-Some events hosted include bi-monthly reflective dinners, Shabbat dinners, Quaker Meetings, and various holiday celebrations.

-You’ll spend years working alongside your peers with the mentorship of your supervisors.
-Part of the experience of work at Warren Wilson is guided critical reflection, which helps ensure that you achieve both your own educational goals as well as our Common Learning Outcomes.
-These intentional learning outcomes distinguish our Work Program, giving it focus and relevancy that set it apart from a federal work-study or your average part-time job.
+Part of your work experience is reflection, helping ensure that you achieve both your own educational goals as well as our Common Learning Outcomes.
+These distinguish our Work Program, giving it focus and relevancy that set it apart from a federal work-study or your average part-time job.
+Each crew in the Work Program identifies crew-specific goals as well.
+These outline skills and abilities your supervisor will teach you during the semester.

-Our Common Learning Outcomes:
+Our Common Learning Outcomes

 • Professionalism & Work Ethic: accountability, effective work habits, punctuality, dependability, time management, integrity, and commitment to the well-being of the community.